Recent Fire Damage Posts

 7/23/2021 (Permalink)

-a gated long brown pebble driveway tucked next to a large brick home If your home is damaged by fire or any other reason, SERVPRO of Northwest Bergen is ready and able to repair any damage.
+If your home is damaged by fire or any other reason, SERVPRO of Northwest Bergen is ready and able to repair any damage.

 One of the most unsettling thoughts for homeowners is the idea of seeing one’s home devoured by a raging wildfire.
 And while it’s true that most home fires in our area are from other root causes, wildfires are not as rare in New Jersey as you imagine.